 Restrictions: none

-Discussion:

-The POP3 server removes all messages marked as deleted from
+The POP3 server removes all messages marked as deleted from the maildrop and replies as to the status of this operation.
+If there is an error, such as a resource shortage, encountered while removing messages, the maildrop may result in having some or none of the messages marked as deleted be removed.
+In no case may the server remove any messages not marked as deleted.

-the maildrop.
-It then releases any exclusive-access lock

-on the maildrop and replies as to the status of these
+Whether the removal was successful or not, the server then releases any exclusive-access lock on the maildrop and closes the TCP connection.

-operations.
-The TCP connection is then closed.

-Possible Responses:
+Possible Responses: +OK -ERR some deleted messages not removed

-+OK

 Examples:

+C: QUIT S: +OK dewey POP3 server signing off (maildrop empty) ...
 C: QUIT

-S: +OK dewey POP3 server signing off (maildrop empty)

-...

-C: QUIT

 S: +OK dewey POP3 server signing off (2 messages left)

-...